drvinceknight/pfm/book/building-tools/05-modularisation/solutions/main.md

 def flip_coin(probability_of_selecting_heads):
     """
-    This flips a coin with a given probablity of selecting heads.
+    This flips a coin with a given probability of selecting heads.
     """
     if random.random() < probability_of_selecting_heads:
         return "Heads"